 Assembly isn’t as easy as some of the bikes here, but that’s a small price to pay for such a bargain-priced piece of kit.
 This is one that is built to last, can handle some pretty extreme ground types, and won’t let you down.
 If this is the sort of price you’re looking at, this bike couldn’t be more highly recommended.

-With bikes, it’s fair to say you get what you pay for.
+With cheap mountain bikes, it’s fair to say you get what you pay for.
 The biggest difference between cheap mtb bikes is the standard of their components, but all of those listed here are of a high enough quality that you won’t regret buying one.
 The questions to ask yourself revolve around not just what you can afford to pay, but also what your cycling goals are and whether they’re likely to change in the near future.
 Parts can be upgraded if necessary.
 However, if you think you’ll want to do that, it may be worth spending more to begin with to minimise the need for this.
 It will save you money in the long run.

 While all of these bikes need some level of assembly.
 It can worth spending some of the money you save by buying a cheaper model on getting it professionally set up and checked.
 This won’t cost very much.
 It will, however, ensure that whichever bike you choose, you can get as much enjoyment out of it as possible, for as long as possible.